 What are the most important points which a manager should take into account?

-- management plans can and should be updated regularly (in every 5-10 years)
+- Wilderness stewardship plans can and should be updated regularly (in every 5-10 years)

-- there must be an annual work plan to guarantee the implementation of the management plan
+- there must be an annual work plan to guarantee the implementation of the Wilderness stewardship plan

 - a monitoring programme must be in place which provides the inputs to the regular update of management plan

-Through this post we call the managers to ensure that when the next update of management plan is scheduled wilderness will be integrated into the document as a conservation objective.
+Through this post we call the managers to ensure that when the next update of Wilderness stewardship plan is scheduled Wilderness will be integrated into the document as a conservation objective.